Deej-toto/Portfolio/README.md

 -Push to the branch (git push origin feature/feature-update).
 -Open a Pull Request.

-Reach out to me: deejgiea@gmail.com
+Reach out to me at: deejgiea@gmail.com